 - National recognition for outstanding work, including publicity through Generations United’s website, e-newsletter, and social media outlets.

 - Participation and acknowledgment in a virtual showcase of selected programs.

 - Letter of support from Generations United, upon request.

-- Official logo for use on website and other materials; and
+- The official logo for use on websites and other materials; and

 - A certificate recognizing this accomplishment.